josephkirk/UERLTools/doc.md

 The following table summarizes key characteristics of these algorithms in the context of game AI:Table 4: RLtools Algorithm Selection Guide (Simplified for Game AI Context)AlgorithmRL ParadigmAction Space SuitabilityKey Characteristics & StrengthsPotential Use Case / Considerations for Enemy AI in UE5PPOOn-policyContinuous / DiscreteStable, relatively easy to tune, good general performance.
 Often a strong baseline.Suitable for a wide range of behaviors.
 May require more environment interactions than off-policy methods for complex continuous control.TD3Off-policyContinuousStable improvements over DDPG, handles continuous control well, good sample efficiency.Excellent for tasks requiring smooth, continuous motion and aiming, like intelligent shooters or agile melee combatants.SACOff-policyContinuousMaximum entropy framework encourages exploration, highly sample efficient, robust performance.Ideal for complex behaviors where exploration is key, such as discovering sophisticated tactics or navigating intricate environments dynamically.4.2.
 The Training Loop: Utilizing RLtools' "Loop Interface"RLtools offers a "Loop Interface" that provides a structured yet flexible way to manage the RL training process.19 This interface is designed to abstract common training patterns while giving the user significant control over the training progression.
 This is particularly beneficial in a game development context, where training might need to be interleaved with game logic or custom scheduling.The core components of the Loop Interface are 19:
 Configuration (LOOP_CORE_CONFIG): Compile-time settings defining neural network architectures (typically fully-connected networks for RLtools ), algorithm-specific hyperparameters, and the environment type (your custom UE5 environment wrapper).
 State (LOOP_CORE_STATE or algorithm-specific e.g., PPO_LOOP_STATE): A data structure encapsulating the entire state of the training procedure, including model weights, optimizer states, replay buffers (for off-policy), and step counters.
-Step Operation (rlt::step(device, loop_state_instance)): A function that advances the training process by one logical step.
+Step Operation (rl_tools::step(device, loop_state_instance)): A function that advances the training process by one logical step.
 This "step" can encompass multiple environment interactions, data collection, and one or more policy/value function update iterations.
 Practical Usage in UE5 C++:The training loop can be managed within a dedicated UE5 actor, component, or a manager class.
 For example, in an ARLTrainingManager actor:C++// ARLTrainingManager.h (Simplified)
 #pragma once
 #include "CoreMinimal.h"